North Luzon Expressway: Tolls

 The tollway has two sections: an open section and a closed section.
 The open section, which is between Bocaue Exit and Balintawak Toll Barrier and the entire NLEX Harbor Link, employs the use of a barrier toll system, which charges a flat toll based on vehicle class.
 It is employed to reduce the number of toll barriers (and associated bottlenecks) within Metro Manila.
 The closed section, which is from Bocaue Exit northwards and the northbound exit to Philippine Arena (south of Bocaue), is distance-based, charging based on the class of vehicle and distance traveled.
 The section south of Balintawak toll barrier is toll-free, especially to vehicles travelling between Quirino Highway and Balintawak Interchange.

 When the expressway was modernized, an electronic toll collection system was set up for Class 1 vehicles while prepaid magnetic cards were assigned to Class 2 and 3 vehicles to speed up transactions at toll booths.
 These have since been replaced by a unified ETC system operated by Easytrip Services Corporation.
 In accordance with law, all toll rates include a 12% Value-Added Tax (VAT).
 With the movement of the northernmost toll gate to Sta.
 Ines, the NLEX and SCTEX toll systems have been merged into one combined system, with tolls for all enclosed destinations listed.

+In 2027, the existing toll collection system will transition to a barrierless, multi-lane free flow (MLFF; open road tolling) approach, eliminating all toll barriers.
+Vehicles will move through smart gantries that are fitted with RFID scanners, automatic license plate recognition cameras, and sophisticated sensors that facilitate contactless, real-time toll collection — allowing drivers to maintain their speed without stopping.
+Once fully implemented, it will be the first expressway in the Philippines to operate without toll plazas and utilizing this method.

-The toll rates, implemented since March 2, 2025, are as follows:
+The toll rates, implemented since January 20, 2026, are as follows: